Table Of Contents

 Here is an illustration of how Amazon EMR on EKS interacts with other AWS services.

-Amazon EMR diagram
+Amazon EMR on EKS

 Credit: How Amazon EMR on the Elastic Kubernetes Service works with other AWS services.